This post may contain affiliate links. For more information, read my disclosure policy.

 • Cool Whip: an 8-ounce container

-• Pecans: you can use your favorite nut
+• Pecans: you can use your favorite nuts

 How to make Watergate salad Fluff

-1. First, add pineapple and pudding to a very large bowl.
+1. Add pineapple and pudding to a very large bowl.
 Don’t drain the pineapple – the liquid will make the pudding.
 Note: if you want a thicker salad, drain the pineapple first.
 This is personal preference.

 2. Once those are combined, add the whipped topping and stir it together.

-You can make Watergate salad up to 2 days in advance.
+You can make Easy Watergate salad up to 2 days in advance.
 In fact, it’s better the longer it sits.
-Store in the refrigerator covered with plastic wrap.
+Store in the refrigerator in an airtight container or covered with plastic wrap.

 bowl of fluff with cherries on top